beesness/game/versions/v8/README.md

 **Queen** <br><br>![](assets/queen.png) | **9** honey | **Generate 1 bee** (either a worker or a drone) during your turn. | Keep

-## Phase 1 - **Bees market**
+## Phase 1 - *Bees market*

-### If you have enough honey and want to expand your beesness, **you can hire** one or more bees during this phase.
+### If you have enough honey and want to expand your beesness, *you can hire* one or more bees during this phase.

-1. Make sure the honey pot is topped up with **as much honey as there are flowers in the garden**.
+Make sure the honey pot is topped up with **as much honey as there are flowers in the garden**.

-2. You may hire one bee at a time.
+1. You may hire one bee at a time.
-3. The *starting player* takes the one bee she wants and declares `I want this {bee type} for {starting price}`.
+2. The *starting player* takes the one bee she wants and declares `I want this {bee type} for {starting price}`.
 	* If nobody else wants it, then she can go ahead and hire it.
 	* Otherwise an **auction** for that bee starts: players interested in that bee have to offer at least 1 honey more than the last offer.
-4. To **hire a bee**, pay its price in honey into the **honey pot** and then add the card to your beesness.
+3. To **hire a bee**, pay its price in honey into the **honey pot** and then add the card to your beesness.
-5. Once the bee is sold, the market moves on to the next bee, with the player to the left of the *starting player* getting to choose the bee s/he wants and potentially starting another auction.
+4. Once the bee is sold, the market moves on to the next bee, with the player to the left of the *starting player* getting to choose the bee s/he wants and potentially starting another auction.

-6. This continues clockwise until nobody wants to hire any more bees.
+This continues clockwise until nobody wants to hire any more bees.

 <!-- **You can sell** your bees back to the bank at 1/3 of their initial price. -->

-You can **trade bees with other players**: see if anyone is interested in your bee(s) and negotiate a price.
+You can also **trade bees with other players**: see if anyone is interested in your bee(s) and negotiate a price.

-## Phase 2 - **Your turn**
+## Phase 2 - *Your turn*

-### Use your cards to **execute your beesness plan** (2a).
-If flowers are running low, you can also trigger a **beesaster referendum** (2b) to replant the garden.
+### Use your cards to *execute your beesness plan* (2a).
+If flowers are running low, you can also trigger a *beesaster referendum* (2b) to replant the garden.

 #### (2a) **Execute your beesness plan!**